Himalayan drainage system

-The Himalayan drainage system mainly includes the Ganga, the Indus, and the Brahmaputra river basins.
+The Himalayan drainage system mainly consists of the basins of the Ganga, the Indus, and the Brahmaputra River.

 Rivers of this system are perennial.

 The melting of snow and precipitation feed these rivers.